Ayanokoji4328/java-programming-lab/README.md

 5. Write a program in java to demonstrate following operations: a) single inheritance, b) multilevel inheritance.
 6. Write a program for method overloading and contructor overloading.
 7. Write a program to demonstrate: a) use of implementing interfaces, b) use of extending interfaces.
+8. Write a program in java to implement user defined packages in terms of creating a new package.